 When propagating an alocasia, you can divide the plant into smaller sections when you repot it, or you can remove the corms that grow at the root of the plant.

-If you go the corm route, make sure that the corms are left attached to the larger root system or that they each have their own root system.
-Separate the corms that are still attached and place the root part downward in a new, appropriately sized pot.
+If you go the corm route, ensure that the corms are left attached to the larger root system, or each has its own root system.
+Separate the still attached corms and place the root part downward in a new, appropriately sized pot.
 (Use quick-draining potting mix for a healthy environment.)

-Cover with plastic or glass, keep moist, and provide the same type of light as your larger plants.
-Be patient, as corm propogation can take months!
+Cover with plastic or glass, keep moist, and provide the same light as your larger plants.
+Be patient, as corm propagation can take months!

 Diseases & Pests

-The Green Velvet easily succumbs to rot if it’s overwatered.
+The Green Velvet easily succumbs to rot if overwatered.
 It is also prone to pests that feed on sap, such as spider mites.
-If and when you find pests, treat the leaves immediately with mild soap and water.
-Then remove the top half inch of soil where the insects might have laid their eggs.
+Treat the leaves immediately with mild soap and water if and when you find pests.
+Then, remove the top half-inch of soil where the insects might have laid their eggs.

 Toxicity

 If humans or animals ingest these leaves, they are toxic.
 Take care to keep away from children and animals!
-The toxicity is caused by calcium oxalate crystals.
+Calcium oxalate crystals cause toxicity.
 These crystals cause localized irritation and can swell the mouth and digestive tract.
 Skin irritation can also occur, so if you have sensitive skin, gloves are a great option when handling the Green Velvet.

 Types of Alocasia Frydek

-There are over almost a hundred types of alocasia Frydek that people enjoy caring for to beautify their homes and gardens.
+People enjoy caring for almost a hundred types of alocasia Frydek to beautify their homes and gardens.
 The entire genus Alocasia contains a string of similar genetic traits.
 However, individual species vary in color, size, and leaf shape.
-The alocasia Frydek variegated and the alocasia Polly are two of the most common and most-loved subspecies.
-Try bringing in one of each type to add some variety to your flora collection.
+The Alocasia Frydek variegated, and the Alocasia Polly are two of the most common and most-loved subspecies.
+Try bringing in one of each type to add variety to your flora collection.

 Alocasia Frydek Variegated

-The variegated subspecies of alocasia Frydek is native to Southeast Asia.
+The variegated subspecies of Alocasia Frydek is native to Southeast Asia.
 This variety is larger and showier than the typical Frydek; many people use it as a formal decoration.
-The variegated leaves are dark green, but many of them end up being majority white or a mix between the two.
-The alocasia Frydek variegated takes well to propagation.
+The variegated leaves are dark green, but many are mostly white or a mix between the two.
+The Alocasia Frydek variegated takes well to propagation.
 However, just like the Frydek, it needs particular care and keeping.

 Alocasia Frydek vs Alocasia Polly